vicmans/contactos-vue/README.md

 ## Set your env

-In your `.env` file set `VITE_API_KEY` with your alegra API key token and `VITE_BASE_URL` with the base URI API.
+In your `.env` file set `VITE_API_KEY` with your alegra API key token and `VITE_API_URL` with the base URI API.
 This has been tested with https://app.alegra.com/api/v1/

 ## Recommended IDE Setup